kkemple/tasker/readme.md

 ___

 #### Starting the Server
-To start your server run `npm start`
+To start your server run `npm start` (After running the install script, this is the only step necessary to start Tasker)

 In Chrome navigate to `https://localhost:8888` and you will be up and running with Tasker!